Estecka/mc-I-See-You-Over-There/port.md

 # Minecraft Code Breaking Changes
 ### 1.19.4
-Current master
+Initial Release

 ### 1.20.5
 #### No Workaround:
-- `GameRenderer:renderWorld` has one less parameter.
+- `GameRenderer::renderWorld` has one less parameter.
 No code change required, but needs recompilation.

+### 1.21.0
+### No Workaround:
+- `GameRenderer::renderWorld` Now takes a RenderTickCounter.
+No code change required, but needs recompilation.
+### Possible Workaround:
+- `ThreadedAnvilChunkStorage` was renamed to `ServerChunkLoadingManager` (Yarn Mapping changes)